EsriCanada-CE/ecce-app-challenge-2017/README.md

+## Note:

+The app challenge for 2017 has concluded, with all student teams having completing their apps by March 31, 2017.
+Code and documentation from all 17 participating teams have been included in the subfolders of this repository, organized by team name.
+To introduce you better to this year's particpating students, you can 'meet the teams' on our ECCE GitHub webpage: [https://esricanada-ce.github.io](https://esricanada-ce.github.io).
+There you will find each team's information presented for the 2017, along with links to live demonstrations of the apps, video presentations, and documentation submitted by each team.

+Competition results and winners will be announced and recorded here by the end of April, 2017.

+---

 ## Instructions
 These are the instructions for submitting your work during the ECCE App Challenge.
 First, you should create a README.md Markdown file for your app ([this link will show you how to create a Markdown file](http://markdownlivepreview.com)).
 The README file should state the goals of your app, and how to use it and deploy it.
 For example, check out the [README file from last year's App Challenge winners](https://github.com/EsriCanada-CE/ecce-app-challenge-2016/tree/master/Mapster).